axieinfinity/ronin-documentation/docs/node-operators/setup/testnet/archive.md

   vim .env
   ```

-5. Paste the following into `.env`:
+5. Paste the following into `.env` and replace placeholder values (like *`INSTANCE_NAME`*) with your node's information:

   ```
+  # The name of your node that you want displayed on https://saigon-stats.roninchain.com/
+  INSTANCE_NAME=INSTANCE_NAME

+  # The latest version of the node's image as listed in https://docs.roninchain.com/docs/node-operators/setup/latest
+  NODE_IMAGE=NODE_IMAGE

+  # The password to encrypt the node's keyfile
+  PASSWORD=PASSWORD

   BOOTNODES=enode://77e9cfce2d4c01c61115591984ca4012923c29846a7b66c775fed0cc8fe5f41b304a71e3e9433e067ea7ef86701c13992fefacf9e223786c62c530a7110e8142@35.224.85.190:30303

   NETWORK_ID=40925